VedantSinngh/Elitefit/README.md

 - Add a backend setup section if you have specific instructions (e.g., a Node.js server).
 - Update the license section if you choose one (e.g., MIT).

-Save this as `README.md` in your project root, and it’ll provide clear guidance for setup and usage!
-Let me know if you need adjustments.